 The fresh seafood, salad and ulam counter was laden with humongous shellfish and sizable shrimps, alongside a variety of sauces and condiments to go with the greens.
 For when you wanna eat ‘healthy’ but who does when you’re at a buffet ? lol

-The spread features a nice variety of traditional Malay favourites, popular Malaysian dishes and some Western fare, like thin-crust, oven baked pizza and a pasta counter where you can have your pasta cooked to order in your sauce of choice.
-Some of the other main dishes look out for include Briyani Gam, Daging Salai Masak Lemak, Ayam Goreng Berempah, Sambal Udang Petai, Ayam Tikka Masala, Ikan Kukus Pedas and many more.
+The spread features a nice variety of traditional Malay favourites, popular Malaysian dishes and some Western fare, like thin-crust, oven baked pizzas, and a pasta counter where you can have your pasta cooked to order in your sauce of choice.
+Some of the other main dishes to look out for include Briyani Gam, Daging Salai Masak Lemak, Ayam Goreng Berempah, Sambal Udang Petai, Ayam Tikka Masala, Ikan Kukus Pedas and many more.

 Don’t forget to try the signature curry noodles, the recipe of which was created by one of the hotel’s pioneer chefs in the 1980s, where he insisted on using the shells of tiger prawns, together with heads so the roe would melt into the stock.
 Together with dried shrimp and a blend of secret herbs and spices, the broth is then put on a slow simmer for four hours to create a rich gravy, with a consistency similar to hearty seafood chowder.

 I try to steer clear of carbs (ie rice and noodles) because they’re usually filling and you won’t get your money’s ‘worth’ – but Nipah’s Hainanese Chicken Rice – another old recipe handed down from Equatorial – was so delicious everyone went for seconds.
 The chicken needed a bit more flavour although it was tender and juicy enough, but the rice was crazy tasty.
-Fragrant and flavourful, it seemed to have been cooked in chicken fat or something – you can even eat it on its own, it was that good.
+Fragrant, buttery and flavourful, it seemed to have been cooked in chicken fat – you can even eat it on its own, it was that good.

-The noodle bar where you can customise your noodles; next to the Ais Kacang counter.
-Diners will also find perennial Malaysian favourites, from the oxtail, beef, chicken or mutton soup, to the popular Roti Canai, Murtabak Ayam, Popiah Basah, or Rojak.
+The noodle bar is where you can customise your noodles; next to the Ais Kacang counter.
+Diners will also find perennial Malaysian favourites, from oxtail, beef, chicken or mutton soup, to the popular Roti Canai, Murtabak Ayam, Popiah Basah, or Rojak.

 No Ramadan buffet is complete without a whole roasted lamb, smoky and dripping in juices.
 The version at EQ has been tenderly massaged with spice rubs for exquisite flavour.